marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 4. fail_message(): Prints the fail message

 ### 2. File Generation
 There are 18 functions for generating configuration files, certification files and keys.
 We would gonna see them in the following analysis of main().
-It worth metion that the function **gen_cert_secp256k1** means using ECC for digital signature and its curve is a standard **secp256k1**, the encryption curve chosen by Bitcoin.
+It is worth mentioning that the function **gen_cert_secp256k1** means using ECC for digital signature and its curve is a standard **secp256k1**, the encryption curve chosen by BitCoin.

 ### 3. Utilities
 1. parse\_ip\_config(): used to parse the IP list file when -f option is enabled
 2. getname(): generates a string according to the current path
-3. file\_must\_exists(): makes sure that the specified file exisit, or the script would stop
+3. file\_must\_exists(): makes sure that the specified file exist, or the script would stop
-4. dir\_must\_exists(): makes sure that the specified directory exisit, or the script would stop
+4. dir\_must\_exists(): makes sure that the specified directory exist, or the script would stop
-5. dir\_must\_not\_exists(): makes sure that the specified file do not exisit, or the script would stop
+5. dir\_must\_not\_exists(): makes sure that the specified file do not exist, or the script would stop
 6. check\_and_install\_tassl(): installs the tassl if it does not exist
 7. check\_name(): ensure that the string do not have any character except ^[a-zA-Z0-9._-]+$